 If you spend much time on sanctuary grounds, you know that residents have complex and fascinating personalities and quirks.
 However, many people have never had the opportunity to experience all the amazing things that make residents unique for themselves.
 We have created a series of articles compiling fun and fascinating facts about residents to share with supporters and the general public.
-Rabbits are amazing beings who deserve to be better known!
+Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource. are amazing beings who deserve to be better known!

 10 Fun Facts About Rabbits: